Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 Tips for choosing a revenue management tool

 • Know what you want from your revenue management tool.
 Identify the revenue goals you want to achieve with the tool.
 Do you want to automate your daily prices to focus on strategic tasks?
-Or do you want to focus on optimizing your occupancy and rates to increase your revenue?
+Or do you want to optimize your occupancy and nightly rates to increase your revenue?
 It can also be both.
 Having clear goals lets you prioritize the features you want in a revenue management tool.

-• Check if the software provides flexible updates.
+• Check if the software provides flexible price syncs.
 You need a tool that allows you to refresh and update your prices with one easy click.

 Revenue management is one of the essential aspects of vacation rental management.
 Therefore, it is only natural to want the best revenue manager to handle this aspect of your business.
 This article elucidates all there is to know about revenue management and looking for a revenue manager, whether a person or a tool.